OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, the combination of coffee with milrinone holds promise as a novel approach to managing heart failure.
 The synergistic effects of caffeine and milrinone on cardiac contractility may lead to improved pumping efficiency and potentially better outcomes for patients.
 Additionally, caffeine’s antiarrhythmic properties might help mitigate some side effects associated with milrinone use alone.
 Nonetheless, further research is necessary to fully understand the safety and efficacy of this combination therapy.

-Coffee With Nesiritide
+Coffee and Nesiritide

 Coffee With Nesiritide: A Promising Combination for Heart Failure Treatment